KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 set the format of a spatial attribute to use and specify the attributes to display on the map and on the detail popup.

-The below image shows a map widget with two layers where each dataset is related to one layer.
+The below image shows the *Layers* section of a map widget. here you can add Layesrs/Dataset to be used for the data visualization of the map.

     .. figure:: media/image104_n.png